cullendales/cullendales/README.md

 This program allows users to write programs in Python, HTML, & CSS using Canadian spelling and then converts the necessary words to change (ie. colour to color) while running the program without changing it on the user's side.

 #### [Arcana](https://github.com/cullendales/arcana)
-Find out your future and fortune through this project written in Rust.
+Discover meaning and patterns in your past, present and future through Tarot cards in this Rust project.

 #### [Generation Bot](https://github.com/cullendales/generation-bot)  |  [Translation Bot](https://github.com/cullendales/translation-bot)
 Created two Discord bots in C\#.
 One of them determines if you are likely a millenial or zoomer through message history and the other provides translations from any language into English.